How To Convince Someone To Go To Rehab Even if They Don’t Want to

-First, you have to wait until the person is sober.
-Drugs and alcohol change how the brain processes information, and if the person you’re trying to help is under the influence of them they almost certainly won’t be able to comprehend what you’re trying to say.
+First, it’s important to wait until the person is sober.
+Drugs and alcohol change how the brain processes information, and if the person is under the influence, an addict almost certainly won’t be able to comprehend what one is trying to say.

-You should also not have such a discussion in the middle of some incident that has made either you or the addicted person angry or emotional.
-Wait until the next day, or some time when you can both discuss things more calmly.
+One should also not have such a discussion in the middle of some incident that has made either one or the addicted person angry or emotional.
+Wait until the next day, or some time to discuss things more calmly.

 The goal of any “intervention conversation” – whether it’s part of a formal substance abuse intervention or a more private one-on-one conversation – is to get the person to accept help and enter rehab.
 Try to keep the following general guidelines in mind:

-- Show that you’re concerned and that you care.
-The essential thing to get across is that you’re coming from a place of love and caring, one in which you really want the best for them.
+- Show the concern and care.
+The essential thing to get across is coming from a place of love and caring, one in which one really want the best for an addict.
 Saying “I love you” and “You’re not alone” are important, and usually much more effective than “tough love.”

-- Care and compassion are always the best approach.
-Although it can be difficult, you should try to take a calm, loving, and compassionate approach to your meeting.
+- Care and compassion are always the best approaches.
+Although it can be difficult, one should try to take a calm, loving, and compassionate approach to the meeting.
 Being angry and using harsh words is never productive.
-Try to remember that addiction is a disease.
-You wouldn’t yell at someone who had cancer or heart disease, right?
+Remember that addiction is a disease.

 - Help the person make connections.
 If they’re lost in a haze of substance abuse, chances are they really haven’t ever made the connection between that abuse and the impact it has on the people and things they love.
 Make tangible connections that help them to understand that they’ve changed.
-For example, if they used to love golf but don’t play any more because all their money is going to supporting a drug habit, that’s a tangible connection.
+For example, if addicted used to love golf but don’t play anymore because all the money is going to supporting a drug habit, that’s a tangible connection.

 - Prepare for the conversation by doing research beforehand.
-Your challenge, after all, is how to get someone admitted into rehab.
-So you should know as much as possible about the treatment program you’re trying to get your loved one to take advantage of.
+The challenge is how to get someone admitted into rehab.
+So one should know as much as possible about the treatment program.
 Bring written materials about the facility, their treatment programs, and their success rates.
-Basically, do your homework.

-- Try to listen at least as much as you speak.
-This is a good rule of thumb for any conversation, but it’s essential during a conversation in which you hope to convince someone that you care about them and really want to help.
+- Listen as much as speak.
+This is a good rule of thumb for any conversation, but it’s essential during a conversation with people one cares about and wants to help.
 One of the most powerful needs that human beings have is to be seen and heard.

-- Communicate your limits.
-If your loved one refuses help and doesn’t want to change, make sure you let them know the consequences of that decision.
-If you feel that you can’t continue living with them while they’re still abusing drugs or alcohol, say so.
-If you’re afraid to allow them to be alone with the kids, be very clear about that.
+- Communicate the limits.
+If a loved one refuses help and doesn’t want to change, make sure to let them know the consequences of that decision.
+If one feels that can’t continue living with an addicted person while the drugs or alcohol are still being abused, say so.
+If one is afraid to allow an addicted person to be alone with the kids, be also very clear about that.

 Things Not To Talk About

-Naturally, there are a few things you should avoid when trying to get someone into rehab:
+Naturally, there are a few things everyone should avoid when trying to get someone into rehab:

 - Avoid scary stories.
-Telling your friend or family member stories about the horrible things that happened to other people when they tried to quit on their own is not helpful.
-You want to share hopeful, supportive stories, not negative ones.
+Telling to a friend or family member stories about the horrible things that happened to other people when they tried to quit on their own is not helpful.
+Share hopeful, supportive stories, not negative ones.

-- Don’t compare your problems to theirs.
+- Don’t compare problems.
 On the whole, the “No one is perfect and I have problems, too” approach doesn’t work, because frankly no one whose brain is controlled by a serious addiction believes anyone’s problems are as bad as theirs.

 - Don’t say stuff like “You’re so selfish…why don’t you just stop doing drugs?”
 It would be wonderful if addicts could instantly stop feeding their addictions, but most need help to accomplish that.
 They can’t just will away a condition that has literally reprogrammed their brain chemistry.